 Alpha and beta blockers | X |

 Generally, brand-name medications are more expensive than their generic counterparts.
-Both Strattera and Adderall have generic options available.
-Cost can differ based on whether you are using insurance or paying cash.
-Using a coupon can help with costs, especially if you are not using insurance.
-Each insurance plan is different with its copays and premium, so if cost is a concern for you, then you should consult your doctor and insurance plan.
+Strattera and Adderall have generic options, and costs can differ based on whether you use insurance or pay cash.
+For example, an Adderall coupon found on the manufacturer’s website can help with costs, especially when paying out of pocket.
+Every insurance plan has different copays and premiums, so consult your doctor or insurance agency if treatment costs concern you.

 Both Strattera and Adderall have their place in treating ADHD symptoms.
-No two therapies are alike, and what may be an appropriate therapy for one individual may not be an appropriate treatment for another.
-What medication you should take depends on many individual factors that a doctor will consider when they prescribe you the medication.
-If you face difficulties with seeing a doctor in person, then you may need to consider online psychiatry services.
-A doctor will consider your history with other medications and substances and potential side effects, weighing the risks and benefits of each medication.
+No two therapies are alike, and what may be appropriate for one individual may not be for another.
+What medication you should take depends on many factors a doctor will consider.

 How to Get a Prescription for Strattera & Adderall

-If you or someone you know has not been diagnosed with ADHD, then you will first be assessed to evaluate if you meet the criteria for having this condition.
-Your doctor will then consider your lifestyle, your current medications, and your health condition before deciding what medication is appropriate for you.
-It is common for doctors to require you to see them for checkups to observe how the medication affects you.
+If you have not been diagnosed with ADHD, a doctor will assess you for symptoms before considering medication.
+Your doctor will then consider your lifestyle, current medications, and health condition before deciding whether Strattera or Adderall best suits your needs.
+Your doctor will likely schedule frequent checkups to observe how the medication affects you.

 Questions to Ask Your Health Team About Strattera & Adderall